snwzt/snwzt.github.io/go-context.md

 # Context in Go
 The context package in Go is designed to carry deadlines, cancellation signals, and other request-scoped values across API boundaries and between processes.
 This package is essential for managing the lifecycle of requests in concurrent programming.
-Essentially the context in Go is same as context in the English we speak.
-When we pass a context to a goroutine, we want it to know the "context" for the execution.
+Essentially, the context in Go is the same as the "context" in the English language.
+So, when we pass a context to a goroutine, we want it to know the "context" for the execution.
+For example, in the case of a web backend written in Go, if it is trying to connect to the database, we don't want it to block the operation by retrying forever.
+We can use a timeout context of 10 seconds, and after 10 seconds it will stop trying to establish the connection.

 There are two types of context-
 - Background: Returns an empty context that has methods like Deadline, Done, Err, and Value.
 - TODO: Similar to Background but used as a placeholder for contexts that will be implemented later.